TRANSFER, CURRENT and NON-DEGREE STUDENTS

 Register for Placement Exams

 Placement exams for incoming transfer students, current students, and non-degree students are offered every month throughout the year.
+View the 2015 placement exam schedule.

 - The Foreign Language exam is offered monthly.
 Check the schedule below for upcoming dates.